NAD+

 Beyond energy metabolism, NAD+ functions as a critical signaling molecule and substrate for several enzyme classes.
 Sirtuins (SIRT1-7), a family of NAD+-dependent deacetylases, use NAD+ to regulate gene expression, DNA repair, mitochondrial biogenesis, and metabolic homeostasis.[1]
 Poly(ADP-ribose) polymerases (PARPs), which repair DNA strand breaks, are also major consumers of cellular NAD+.
 CD38, an enzyme involved in immune cell signaling and calcium homeostasis, is another significant NAD+ consumer that becomes increasingly active with age and chronic inflammation, further depleting available NAD+.

 A central finding driving clinical interest in NAD+ supplementation is the well-documented decline of cellular NAD+ levels with age.
-Research has demonstrated that NAD+ levels in human muscle tissue decline by approximately 50 percent between the ages of 40 and 60.
-This decline correlates with reduced mitochondrial function, impaired DNA repair capacity, increased oxidative stress, and the accumulation of senescent cells.
+Tissue NAD+ levels fall progressively across the lifespan, and this decline is mechanistically linked to mitochondrial dysfunction, impaired DNA repair capacity, increased oxidative stress, and the accumulation of senescent cells.[2]
 Animal studies in which NAD+ was restored pharmacologically showed reversal of multiple aging biomarkers, extension of lifespan in some models, and improvements in physical function, cognition, and metabolic health.
-Sirtuins, which require NAD+ to function, control energy homeostasis, enhance metabolic efficiency, upregulate mitochondrial oxidative metabolism, and play a crucial role in regulating gene expression and the circadian clock.

 Clinical research in humans is more limited but encouraging.
-A randomized controlled trial demonstrated that oral NAD+ precursor supplementation (nicotinamide riboside, or NR) produced dose-dependent increases in blood NAD+ levels at doses from 250 to 1,000 mg daily, plateauing at roughly a twofold increase at day 9.
+A pharmacokinetic study showed that oral nicotinamide riboside (NR) is uniquely and bioavailable in humans and produces dose-dependent increases in blood NAD+ levels.[3]
 Injectable NAD+ produces more immediate and pronounced increases in tissue NAD+ levels compared to oral precursors, which must be converted through multiple enzymatic steps.
 Patients in clinical settings frequently report rapid improvements in energy, mental clarity, and sleep quality within 24-48 hours of intravenous or subcutaneous NAD+ administration, consistent with acute mitochondrial activation and nervous system recalibration.

 Research Supply